University of Illinois Springfield

-The University of Illinois Springfield (UIS) is a public university in Springfield, Illinois.
-The university was established in 1969 as Sangamon State University by the Illinois General Assembly and became a part of the University of Illinois system on July 1, 1995.
-As a public liberal arts college, and the newest campus in the University of Illinois system, UIS is a member of the Council of Public Liberal Arts Colleges.
-UIS is also part of the American Association of State Colleges and Universities and the American Council on Education.
+The University of Illinois Springfield (UIS) is a public university in Springfield, Illinois, United States.
+The university was established by the Illinois General Assembly in 1969 as Sangamon State University with a focus on post-graduate education.
+It became the third member of the University of Illinois system on July 1, 1995.
+The university serves 4,198 students as of fall 2022 with 56 bachelor's degrees, 39 minors, 44 master's degrees, one doctoral degree, 37 graduate certificates, and coursework that leads to six ISBE endorsements.

+The university now also includes a liberal arts college and is a member of the Council of Public Liberal Arts Colleges.
+UIS is also a member of the American Association of State Colleges and Universities and the American Council on Education.
 The campus' main repository, Brookens Library, holds a collection of nearly 800,000 books and serials in addition to accessible resources at the University of Illinois Chicago and University of Illinois Urbana-Champaign campuses.

-The University of Illinois Springfield serves 4,198 students (Fall 2022) with 56 bachelor's degrees, 39 minors, 44 master's degree, 1 doctorate degree, 37 graduate certificates and coursework that leads to 6 ISBE endorsements.
-The university was once one of the two upper-division and graduate universities in Illinois, but now accepts freshmen, transfer, and graduate students.

 History

-Sangamon State University
+Sangamon State University (1967–1995)

 In 1967, the Illinois General Assembly created a Board of Regents to operate Illinois State University and Northern Illinois University, as well as a third unnamed institution in Springfield.
 In 1969, Governor Richard Ogilvie signed into law a bill officially creating Sangamon State University.
 It originally operated as an "upper-division" university—that is, a university that offers only the last two years of undergraduate education, as well as graduate work.
-The first classes were held on September 28, 1970, at First Methodist Church in downtown Springfield.
+The first classes were held on September 28, 1970, at the former Hotel Leland in downtown Springfield.
 In October, SSU began offering classes in the current campus location near Lake Springfield.

 Sangamon State aimed to be a "truly pioneering segment of public education" through a spirit of openness, innovation and adaptability.

 The school grew steadily over the years.
 Its first permanent building, Brookens Library, was dedicated in 1976, and its Public Affairs Center and first dormitories opened in 1980.

-Transition to the University of Illinois System
+University of Illinois Springfield (1995–present)

 In 1995, Governor Jim Edgar signed a bill which abolished the Board of Regents and merged SSU with the University of Illinois system.
 On July 1, SSU officially became the University of Illinois Springfield.
 Naomi Lynn, the last president of SSU, became the first chancellor of UIS.

-Establishment of a four-year general education program

 In 2001, it admitted freshmen for the first time in an honors program called the "Capital Scholars".
 On September 8, 2005, the University of Illinois Board of Trustees approved a new general education curriculum, making UIS a full-fledged four-year university for the first time.
 Freshmen were slated to be admitted under the general education curriculum beginning in fall 2006.